-A national survey of undergraduates enrolled in all U.S. postsecondary institutions in 2003-2004 (2003-2004 National Postsecondary Student Aid Study or NPSAS:2004) indicated that just over 11% of undergraduates reported having some type of disability.
-Of that 11%, 7.5% reported having a learning disability, 11% reported having attention deficit disorder (a condition often coexisting in students with LD), while 22% reported mental illness or depression.
-The gender of those reporting a disability mirrored the overall undergraduate gender distribution-42% were female and 58% were male.
+A national survey of undergraduates enrolled in all U.S. postsecondary institutions in 2007-2008 (2007-2008 National Postsecondary Student Aid Study or NPSAS:2010) indicated that just under 11% of undergraduates reported having some type of disability.
+Of that 11%, 9% reported having a learning disability, 19% reported having attention deficit disorder (a condition often coexisting in students with LD), while 24% reported mental illness or depression.
+The gender of those reporting a disability mirrored the overall undergraduate gender distribution-57% were female and 43% were male.

-Among those reporting some type of disability, more were attending two-year institutions than those without any disabilities.
-Sixty-two percent reported receiving some type of financial aid (vs. 63% of those without disabilities).

-Students reporting a disability were less likely to be attending full-time and full-year (36%) as compared to those without a disability (42%).
+Among those reporting some type of disability, more were White, had GEDs, and were attending two-year institutions than those without any disabilities.
+Sixty-four percent reported receiving some type of financial aid (vs. 66% of those without disabilities).
+Students reporting a disability were less likely to be attending full-time and full-year (35%) as compared to those without a disability (40%).